What are you doing now: I am retired from the U. S. Navy and retired from the University of Virginia.

 We traveled full-time in an RV for three years after I retired from the Navy in 1979 and I worked many part-time jobs during that period.
 After our travels I worked several part-time jobs over a two-year period while we started building our new home.
 Then, beginning as a Medical Center Project Manager on September 11, 1984, I served for a total of 27 years 8 months in the Facilities Planning & Construction Department (FP&C) of Facilities Management at the University of Virginia, retiring on May 4, 2012 as the Administrative & IT Manager, Webmaster, LSP-Pro for FP&C.

 Life Member of United States Submarine Veterans, Inc. and member of USS Virginia Base.
-Founding Webmaster for USS Virginia Base since 2003 and Commander of USS Virginia Base since 2008.
+Founding Webmaster for USS Virginia Base since 2003 and Commander of USS Virginia Base 2008-2019.
+I am currently the Base Webmaster and Holland Club Chairman.
 USS Virginia Base serves submariners in the Richmond and Central Virginia area.

 Other Memories While attending the Instructor Training Course at Sub School I was asked to serve on that staff - which I did until I made Warrant Officer (WO-1) in June, 1970.